Donklord/BrewAssist/README.md

 There isnt any special installation instructions, the program is designed to work as is from  any location you copy it to.
 All you need to do is navigate to BrewAssist\dist and open the executable jar file.

 <h5><i> Program Use </i></h5>
 Using the program requires some knowldege about what recipie you want to build.
 This program is designed around a series of tools that all work together.
 You can easily load all of these tools from the main loading menu.
-A brief description of each tool, and its status is below.
+A brief description of each tool, and its completion status is below.

 <ul>
   <li>Recipe Builder: Create a new Recipe and choose the associated series.
-Status: First version complete</li>
+Status: V1.0 complete</li>
   <li>Batch Tracker: Select the desired series and recipe and track your brew day progress.
-Status: First version complete</li>
+Status: V1.0 complete</li>
   <li>Series Analytics:  Track key recipe and batch metrics over multiple iterations.
 Status: Not Started</li>
   <li>Ingredient Picker: Helpful lookup program that allows you to view all avaialble ingredients (Hops, Grains, Yeast, Beer Styles).
 Status: Not Started</li>
   <li>Ingredient Editor:  Allows the user to add any ingredient that is not currently available.
 Status: Not Started</li>